sbernasek/flyqma/docs/source/start.rst

 Getting Started
 ===============

-The fastest way to gain familiarity with *FlyEye Clones* is to start with a working example.
-Please feel free to use the data from `our study <https://github.com/sebastianbernasek/pnt_yan_ratio>`_ of Pnt and Yan expression during eye development.
+The fastest way to familiarize yourself with **NU FlyEye: Clones** is to start with a working example.
+Feel free to use the data from `our study <https://github.com/sebastianbernasek/pnt_yan_ratio>`_ of Pnt and Yan expression during eye development.

 To measure and analyze your own microscopy data, please read on!